garamond13/alt-scale/README.md

 # Alt scale
 Alt scale is a mpv shader.
-A 2 pass scaler, an alternative to mpv's built in scaler.
+A 2 pass scaler, an alternative to mpv's built in scaler.\

+`altUpscale.glsl` is optimised for and only does upscaling\
+`altDownscale.glsl` is optimised for and only does downscaling

 ## Usage
 If you place this shader in the same folder as your `mpv.conf`, you can use it with `glsl-shaders-append="~~/altUpscale.glsl"` or `glsl-shaders-append="~~/altDownscale.glsl"`